aws-samples/aws-fpga-classroom-setup/README.md

 AWS Educate Classrooms now support Amazon EC2 F1 instances.
 Educators now no longer have to rely on students having to create their own AWS accounts for developing hardware accelerators.

 You can instead create no-cost AWS Educate classroom accounts for students to learn about the cloud in a hands-on environment.

+ℹ️ **NOTE:** AWS Classrooms are meant for instructional use only ([AWS Educate terms and conditions](https://www.awseducate.com/registrationtandc)).
+Faculty interested in using F1 instances for research should apply for [AWS Cloud Credits for Research](https://aws.amazon.com/government-education/research-and-technical-computing/cloud-credit-for-research/).

 This guide covers how educators can request access to AWS Educate Classroom to enable students to develop custom hardware accelerators on field programmable gate arrays (FPGAs) as part of their coursework.
 Go through the following steps to get started: